raul23/search-ebooks/README.rst

 Without cache
 ^^^^^^^^^^^^^
-This is the command which makes use of ``pdftotext`` but doesn't use cache:
+This is the command which makes use of ``pdftotext`` for searching but doesn't use cache:

 .. code:: bash